elastic/search-ui/README.md

 It supports **[React](https://reactjs.org)** and **works with any search API**.

 ### Features :+1:

 - **You know, for search**: Maintained by [Elastic](https://elastic.co), the company behind Elasticsearch.
 - **Out-of-the-box components** - Create a search UI with a search box, results view, paging, sorting, filters, and more in just a few lines of code.
 - **Highly customizable** - Customize Components, markup, styles, and behavior.
 - **URL query string synchronization** - Searches, filtering, paging, and more are all captured in the URL for direct result linking.
-- **Headless core** - Leverage our application logic and provide your own Components or views.
+- **Headless core** - Leverage our application logic, provide your own Components or views.
-- **Not just for React** - Underlying [search-ui](../search-ui/README.md) library can be used used with any JavaScript library, even vanilla JavaScript.
+- **Not just for React** - Can be used used with any JavaScript library, even vanilla JavaScript.

 <img src="packages/react-search-ui/resources/screenshot.png" width="600">